Huskerpeton: Brain case and Occiput

 The basioccipital, paired exoccipitals, and supraoccipital bind the large foramen magnum in the occipital region.
-The basiocciptial is short and quadrangular and forms the posterior floor of the braincase.
+The basioccipital is short and quadrangular and forms the posterior floor of the braincase.
 The exoccipitals are tall and shaped like a dumbbell.
 They form the lateral walls of the foramen magnum.
 Most microsaurs have an articular surface that is strongly facetated and forms a concave, strap-like articulation to the atlas, and Huskerpeton is no exception.

 The otic capsule, unlike the braincase, is unsubstatially ossified.
 The posterior half of the otic capsule does not show a clear differentiation from the right exoccipital and is incomplete ventrally.
-The left side shows the prootic completing the fenestra vestibuli’s dorsal and rostral margins.
+The left side shows the prootic completing the fenestra vestibuli's dorsal and rostral margins.
 The supraoccipital is an unpaired element that sits low and forms the posterior section of the roof of the braincase.

-The parashenoid forms the braincase’s anteromedial floor, and the cultriform process tapers anteriorly, separates the pterygoids of the anterior plate, and is gently concave where it sits under the sphenethmoid.
+The parashenoid forms the braincase's anteromedial floor, and the cultriform process tapers anteriorly, separates the pterygoids of the anterior plate, and is gently concave where it sits under the sphenethmoid.
 The basal plate resembles a triangle and slightly overlaps the basioccipital.
 It shows traces of foramina of the external carotid arteries.
 Like many other recumbirostans and lysorophians, Huskerpeton has ossifications that project dorsally beyond the epipterygoids.

 The sphenethmoid sits dorsally to the parasphenoid and is a U-shaped ossification.
 The ascending lamina directly touches the frontal because of an extensive, overlapping suture.

 Palate and Splanchnocranium

 The holotype of Huskerpeton shows a mostly complete palate.
 The choana is surrounded by the premaxilla, vomer, palatine, and maxilla.
 The vomer has a short row of teeth and is shaped like a small, narrow triangle that sits anterior to the pterygoid.
 They contact each other medially in between the choanae.
 From the choana, the palatine-vomer suture extends posteriorly and is excluded from the subtemporal fossa.
 The palatine is sutured laterally to the maxilla and medially bordered by the pterygoid, which are the biggest parts of the palate.
 The interpterygoid vacuity, which is met anteriorly by the large, broad palatine rami of the pterygoids.

 The supensorium articulates with the jaw in line with the occiput.
 The broad posterior surface of the quadrate is rostrally concave.
-The internal, trabecullar medullary cavity is slightly triangular when viewed posteriorly and has a gentle dorsomedial curve.
+The internal, trabecular medullary cavity is slightly triangular when viewed posteriorly and has a gentle dorsomedial curve.
 The quadrate has a trochlear condyle that allows articulation with the articular.

 The epipterygoids are weakly ossified and articulate slightly with the pterygoid.
 They are both a part of the basicranial articulation.
 Just like in other recumbirostrans, the basiarticular process is excluded from the palatal surface by the epipterygoid.